 The library is open to all students.
-Texts (in English) include recommended relevant books, entertainment industry periodicals, magazines and other materials that allow the students to keep up with trends and changes in technology.
-Also available are online resources available through the internet and are obtained online in the classrooms or in the library.
-The library is located at the main office and is open daily from 1:00pm-5:00pm, Monday through Friday, except holidays and special events.
-To access our library, please contact the Studio Arts Office at 323.227.8776 or email office@studioarts.com and let us know what books or periodicals you may wish to view or which online resources you may wish to peruse.
+All books are in English language only.
+Texts include recommended relevant books, entertainment industry periodicals, magazines and other materials that allow the students to keep up with trends and changes in technology.
+Also available are online resources available through the internet, and are obtained online in the classrooms or in the library.
+The library is located in the main office and is open daily from 10:00am-5:00pm, Monday through Sunday, except holidays and special events.